Different Inhomogeneous Evolutionary Histories for Uranus and Neptune: Methods

 \subsection{Equations of State}

 We use the hydrogen-helium (H-He) equation of state (EOS) from \cite{Chabrier2021}, which is based on the EOS of \cite{Chabrier2019} and incorporates the non-ideal entropy and density effects of \cite{Militzer2013}.
-All models in this work have a constant $Y/(X + Y) = 0.277$, consistent with solar abundance ratios \citep{Bahcall2006}, where $X$ and $Y$ are the relative hydrogen and helium mass fractions, .
+All models in this work have a constant $Y/(X + Y) = 0.277$, consistent with solar abundance ratios \citep{Bahcall2006}, where $X$ and $Y$ are the relative hydrogen and helium mass fractions.
 In contrast to previous pioneering studies that modeled Uranus and Neptune interiors exclusively with pure water and rocks \citep[][]{Scheibe2019, Scheibe2021, VazanHelled2020}, we adopt a solar composition mixture comprising methane, ammonia, and water in a 4:1:7 ratio \citep{Asplund2009, Bethkenhagen2017} using the volume-addition law \citep[See discussions in][]{Saumon1995, Tejada2024}. \cite{Bethkenhagen2017} found deviations of the volume-addition law up to 4\% from direct mixture EOS calculations, justifying its use here.
-For the ice mixture, we use the multi-phase water EOS provided by \cite{Haldemann2020}, equipped with the updated water EOS corrections from \cite{Mazevet2019}.
-The ammonia and methane EOSes are those calculated by \cite{Bethkenhagen2017}.
+The impact of different ice ratios is discussed and shown in Appendix A. Recently, evolution models of Uranus and Neptune incorporated H-He and pure water mixtures \citep{Scheibe2019, Scheibe2021} and rocks \citep{VazanHelled2020}.
+The motivation to use ice mixtures instead of pure water comes from the expectation that ice mixtures are expected in both of these planets since their interior conditions are favorable \citep{Bethkenhagen2017, Cheng2023, Lin2024} and their atmospheric metallicity abundances show evidence for ices \citep{Karkoschka1994, Karkoschka1998}.
+For the ice mixture, we use the multi-phase water EOS provided by \citet[][;AQUA]{Haldemann2020}, equipped with the updated water EOS corrections from \cite{Mazevet2019}.\footnote{\cite{Aguichine2025} noted that a correction to the entropy values of \cite{Mazevet2019} EOS has been issued by \cite{Mazevet2021}.
+This correction does not affect the density.
+We calculated models using a version of AQUA replacing the \cite{Mazevet2019} EOS with the \cite{Mazevet2021} EOS, finding no significant changes to the evolution models and no changes to the broader conclusions presented here.
+See Appendix A, Figure \ref{fig:fig7}, for a discussion and examples.} The ammonia and methane EOSes are those calculated by \cite{Bethkenhagen2017}.
 We transition smoothly to the analytic EOS fits computed by \cite{Gao2023} for ammonia and \cite{Setzmann1991} for methane to capture lower temperature and density conditions \citep[below the lower limits of 1000 K and 0.6 g cm$^{-3}$;][]{Bethkenhagen2017}.\footnote{The zero points of the \cite{Gao2023} and \cite{Setzmann1991} EOSes are chosen to be consistent with the zero point of the EOSes of \cite{Bethkenhagen2017}.}